bhasarma/ecommerce-sql-project/README.md

 # ecommerce-sql-project
- A sql project on ecommerce data
+ A sql project on ecommerce data.
+Ongoing as on June 10, 2026.

 ## Project Structure